Home > Blog

 A key role of property managers is to ensure owners and their properties are protected from risk, whether from tenants, un-managed maintenance, or lack of compliance. - Advising of and ensuring compliance with changes in legislation. - Regular property inspections, checking how tenants are caring for the home and looking...March 1st 2019

 With residential investors already having increased insulation in rental homes to meet the new requirements effective 1st July 2019, the latest announcement may seem like get another target against private landlords.
-In short, the latest announcement stipulates that the 2008 Building Code insulation standard will...February 22nd 2019
+In short, the latest announcement stipulates that the 2008 Building Code insulation standard...February 22nd 2019

 An ongoing issue for owners of investment property is dealing with maintenance; roofs leak, trees need pruning, heating systems need servicing and floor coverings need replacing.
 So what is the responsibility of owners and what should tenants cover?
 While there are guidelines within the Residential Tenancies Act as to what owners...February 13th 2019